mmoeller86/RaveMPClikEmu/README.md

 # RaveMPEmu
-An Emulator for the rave:mp MP3 Player
+An Emulator for the rave:mp Clik!
+MP3 Player